HELIX-GR/lab/lab/README.md

 # HELIX-GR/Lab WebApp

 Experiment with code in your browser
 Discover - Learn - Share

-### Requirements
+## Requirements

  You will need:
-  - a PostgreSQL database
+  - a PostgreSQL 9.x database
   - Java 1.8
   - SASS (CSS compiler)

-### Steps

-1. Setup your database using Flyway migration

-2. Run the application, e.g.:

-    $ mvn spring-boot:run